 “We’re hoping to allow some of the restaurants that have been struggling so much to keep a higher portion of their revenues from food delivery by taking advantage of some of these other options,” Vito said.

-Santa Monica has already partnered with a handful of companies for the pilot, including the food waste recovery group FoodCycle LA, the linen delivery company Alsco, and the furniture company IKEA — whose deliveries in the zone will be handled with electric Nissan delivery vans leased through the truck-sharing service Fluid.
+Santa Monica has already partnered with a handful of companies for the pilot, including the Pasadena startup Rollo scooters, the food waste recovery group FoodCycle LA, and the furniture company IKEA — whose deliveries in the zone will be handled with electric Nissan delivery vans leased through the truck-sharing service Fluid.

 Additional companies are likely to join, including a handful that are currently operating in Santa Monica.
-The robotic delivery outfit Coco is already using its human-powered bots to make restaurant deliveries along Main Street.
-The electric ride-hail operator, Circuit, has also been operating its golf carts in the same area as the zero-emissions delivery zone, transporting passengers.
+The electric ride-hail operator, Circuit, has been operating its golf carts in the same area as the zero-emissions delivery zone, transporting passengers.
+Cyan Robotics is already using a handful its human-powered bots to make restaurant deliveries along Main Street.

 The zero-emissions delivery zone pilot is poised to address a trend that was well underway before the pandemic and has only accelerated as a result: a rush to online shopping and the crush of traffic-producing, emissions-generating delivery vehicles needed to bring them to customers’ doorsteps.